General Information:

 6. South Carolina has not become affiliated with any tax sharing agreement but collects 100% of the surplus lines premium tax when it is the home state.

-7. South Carolina does not allow domestic surplus lines insurers in the state.
+7. South Carolina does not allow the formation of domestic surplus lines insurers in the state.

 Eligibility and Filing Requirements (Alien Insurers Only):